csuhta/inquisition-perks/readme.txt

 In-game Description: Grants a significant increase to the discovery range of the searching action.

-Rating: Poor or Good or AUUUGH
+Rating: AUUUGH NO

-To be honest, I do not want my search radius to expand in this game.
+To be honest, I do not want my search radius to expand.
 I don't want to keep pinging the random Elfroot or ladder halfway across the valley.

-This up to your preference, but I find this perk infuriating, rather than helpful.
+I find this perk infuriating, rather than helpful.
+However, this might be something that you, personally, want to get.

 ------------------------------------------------------------------------------+
 ENHANCED STUDIES (SECRETS)